cocos/cocos-docs/en/ui-system/components/engine/ui-material.md

 Custom materials for 2D rendering objects are a best practice to extend the performance of 2D rendering objects and enhance the capabilities of 2D rendering objects themselves, allowing for cool rendering effects such as dissolve and glow.

-Most of the 2D rendering components in v3.0 support the use of custom materials, with the following interface (using the Sprite component as an example).
+Most of the 2D renderable components in v3.0 support the use of custom materials, with the following interface (using the Sprite component as an example).

 ![UIMaterial](ui-material/UIMaterial.png)